 A visit to the Chicagoland area wouldn't be complete without a tour of the Frank Lloyd Wright Historic District in Oak Park, home to the world's largest collection of Wright-designed buildings, including the architect's own home and studio.
 You can take a self-guided walking tour, but for the full experience you'll want to spring for the Wright Around Oak Park tour, a three-hour walk that includes access to Wright's studio as well as visits to nine other buildings.
 Operates from April–October.
 Reservations are strongly recommended.
 951 Chicago Ave, Oak Park, IL (312-994-4000, gowright.org). $60.

 Lakefront Neighborhoods Tour

-If you need to crash course in why Chicago is so damn awesome, this bike tour of the Lakefront should do the trick.
+If you need a crash course in why Chicago is so damn awesome, this bike tour of the Lakefront should do the trick.
 Within three hours, you'll see Gold Coast mansions, Lincoln Park Zoo, the old Playboy Mansion and North Avenue Beach.
-You'll bike approximately seven miles along the Lakefront trail, admiring the breathtaking skyline sights.
+You'll bike approximately seven miles along the Lakefront Trail, admiring the breathtaking skyline sights.
 Ticket price includes bike, helmet and guide.
 Reservations are recommended.
 540 N Lake Shore Dr (312-245-9300, bobbysbikehike.com). $38.75, students/seniors (65+) $33.75, kids under 12 $23.75, kids under 4 $13.